Murowana Goślina: 20th century

-In 1901 the village had a population of 1,513, of whom 982 were classed as Polish, 427 as German and 104 as Jewish.
+In 1901 the town had a population of 1,513, of whom 982 were classed as Polish, 427 as German and 104 as Jewish.

 In 1905 the railway line to Poznań, passing through Murowana Goślina, was opened (by 1908 it extended northwards to Wągrowiec).
-A station was built, as well as a road bridge linking the village centre with settlements east of the railway, called Piła Wieś (the district of the village around ul.
+A station was built, as well as a road bridge linking the town centre with settlements east of the railway, called Piła Wieś (the district of the town around ul.
 Wodna was called Piła Miasto, and the mansion – which before the First World War was used as a customs office – appeared on some postcards as Schloss Pila).
 The new railway was visited twice by German Emperor Wilhelm II.

-In 1902–1903, gas pipes were laid in the village, and in 1935 electricity was introduced.
+In 1902–1903, gas pipes were laid in the town, and in 1935 electricity was introduced.
 The gasworks was close to the junction of ul.
 Poznańska and ul.
 Wojska Polskiego (formerly ul.
 Półwiejska).
 Near to this was the imperial post office building (still standing).
-In 1907 the soldiers of the German imperial army appeared in the village and on the market square while carrying out manoeuvres in the Poznań area.
+In 1907 the soldiers of the German imperial army appeared in the town and on the market square while carrying out manoeuvres in the Poznań area.

-The village's development was slowed by the First World War and the Greater Poland Uprising of 1918–1919, in which many inhabitants were involved.
-Rebuilding of the village in the post-war independent Poland was slow.
+The town's development was slowed by the First World War and the Greater Poland Uprising of 1918–1919, in which many inhabitants were involved.
+Rebuilding of the town in the post-war independent Poland was slow.
 Among organizations founded were the Concordia sports club in 1921, and a church choir in 1926.
-The village's population grew from 1,595 in 1921 to 2,482 in 1931 and 2,800 in 1933 (2,417 Poles, 337 Germans, 16 Jews).
+The vtown's population grew from 1,595 in 1921 to 2,482 in 1931 and 2,800 in 1933 (2,417 Poles, 337 Germans, 16 Jews).
 Many of the German population (including Jews) emigrated to Germany in the interwar years.
-Germans accounted for 14% of the population of the village in the 1930s, and the number of Jewish families had fallen from 18 to two by 1939.
+Germans accounted for 14% of the population of the town in the 1930s, and the number of Jewish families had fallen from 18 to two by 1939.